anhcraft/pterodactyl-plugin/README.md

 ### Upload artifact
 For example, you have set up a job to clone a Git repo and use Maven to build the project.
 To upload the compiled file to a Pterodactyl server, go to the job configuration, add a new step "Upload artifact to Pterodactyl":
 - ClientId: Refer to the ID of client configuration
-- ServerId: The server ID
+- ServerId: The Pterodactyl server ID
-- SourceFile: The path of the file to uploaded
+- SourceFile: The path to the file/directory to be uploaded
   + The root is the job's workspace under `workspace/<job name>/`
 - TargetDirectory: The path to the target directory
+  + The directory must exist on the Pterodactyl server
+  + When uploading a directory, subdirectories are automatically created.
+However, the root must exist.

 ![Upload Artifact](./demo/upload-artifact.png)